 This ratio indicates whether the City's current revenues are sufficient to provide for annual expenditures.
-When the ratio exceeds 1.00 : 1, revenues generated from citizens are sufficient to provide for the costs of services received.
-When the ratio falls below 1.00 : 1, the City is using net position to fund operations.
+When the ratio exceeds 1.00: 1, revenues generated from citizens are sufficient to provide for the costs of services received.
+When the ratio falls below 1.00: 1, the City is using net position to fund operations.

-In 2012 through 2014, the City's revenue coverage has been less than the peer group.
-However, the ratio has been close to or exceeded 1.00 :1, which indicates that revenues have been sufficient to cover costs.
+In 2014 through 2016, the City's revenue coverage has been less than the peer group.
+However, the ratio has exceeded 1.00 :1, which indicates that revenues have been sufficient to cover costs.